open-infra-learning/blog/content/posts/flyte/flyte-overview/index.en.md

 $$

-But in practice, building and managing these pipelines is far from simple.
-Developers often face problems for setting up multi-cluster deployment and maintaining robuest pipeline.
+But in practice, building and managing these pipelines at scale is far from simple.
+As companies grow, two major problems emerge: deploying across multiple clusters becomes a nightmare, and pipelines break constantly in production.

 To address these pain points, Lyft created Flyte [3], an open-source orchestration platform designed to support tens of thousands of AI pipelines at scale.

 1. **Multi-cluster deployment** - Reliably ship code to production at scale, without endless manual fixes
     - 🤕 **Without Flyte**: